weakish/docs-en/views/leanengine_webhosting_guide-node.md

   }).catch(next);
 });
 ```
-The snippet shows how to store a Todo object to the data storage service.
+The snippet shows how to store a Todo object to LeanStorage.
 For more, please refer to:[Data Storage Development Guide · JavaScript](leanstorage_guide-js.html)

 {% endblock %}